kikuchiyo/device_connection_en/deviceconnection_overview.md

 # Device Provisioning Overview

-The EnOS™ Device Provisioning service helps IoT engineers to manage the device lifecycle, establishes connection from the devices to the EnOS Cloud, and secures the two-way communication between the devices and the cloud.
+The EnOS™ Device Provisioning service helps IoT engineers to manage the device lifecycle, establish connection from the devices to the EnOS Cloud, and secure the two-way communication between the devices and the cloud.

 ## Concepts

 **Model**

-A model is an abstraction of the features of an object that is connected to IoT.
+A model is the abstraction of the features of an object that is connected to IoT.
 The model defines the features of the object's attributes, measure points, services, and events.
-For more information, please refer to [Model Overview](model_overview).
+For more information, see [Model Overview](model_overview).
 A model can be associated with multiple _products_.

 **Product**